 Teaching Portfolio Preparation

-Projects and assignments in your FLE methods courses/clinicals comprise the majority of your portfolio entries.
+Projects and assignments in your FLE language and methods courses comprise the majority of your ePortfolio entries.
 The methods professor or clinical supervisor will assess your performance on the element(s) attached to his/her course and certify that you have met the established criteria for each element.

-Course instructor/clinical supervisor will assess performance on each required element embedded in his/her course, using rubrics distributed in class and/or communicated through LiveText.
+A course instructor/clinical supervisor will assess performance on each required element embedded in his/her course, using rubrics distributed in class and/or communicated through the ePortfolio.